-7 It shall be lawful for the Governor in Council, by such Regulations as aforesaid, to provide for the Registration of any such Registration of Debentures as may be delivered up by the holders thereof for that Debentures. purpose, and for the delivery of certificates of such Registration in lieu thereof, which shall be transferable by entries in a Register which may be provided for that purpose, in such manner and subject to such conditions and restrictions as the Governor in Council may see fit.
+7 It shall be lawful for the Governor in Council, by such A.D.
+1882.
+Regulations as aforesaid, to provide for the Registration of any such Registration of Debentures as may be delivered up by the holders thereof for that Debentures. purpose, and for the delivery of certificates of such Registration in lieu thereof, which shall be transferable by entries in a Register which may be provided for that purpose, in such manner and subject to such conditions and restrictions as the Governor in Council may see fit.

-8 All Regulations made under the authority of this Act shall, Regulations of when published in the Gazette, have the force of law, and they shall Governor in when published in the Gazette, have the torce or law, and they small council to have be laid before both Houses of Parliament forthwith if Parliament force of law, and is then sitting, and if not, then within Twenty-one days after the to be laid before commencement of the next Session: Provided, that the said Regula- Parliament. tions shall come into full force and effect at such times as the Governor in Council appoints, either before or after the time within which the said Regulations are hereby directed to be laid before both Houses of Parliament.
+8 All Regulations made under the authority of this Act shall, Regulations of when published in the Gazette, have the force of law, and they shall be laid before both Houses of Parliament forthwith if Parliament force of law, and is then sitting and if not then within Twenty one days after the is then sitting, and if not, then within Twenty-one days after the to be laid before commencement of the next Session: Provided, that the said Regula- Parliament. tions shall come into full force and effect at such times as the Governor in Council appoints, either before or after the time within which the said Regulations are hereby directed to be laid before both Houses of Parliament.

-9 In case proof is made on oath by one or more witness or Where Debenwitnesses before any Judge or Commissioner of the Supreme Court, tures have been or before a Justice of the Peace in any part of the British Dominions, that any Debenture issued under this Act and not paid off has, by casualty or mischance, been burnt or otherwise destroyed, and if by that the originals such oath the amount of such Debenture is ascertained, then and in have been so burnt every such case the Governor in Council is hereby authorised, in case or destroyed he is satisfied with such proof, to cause another Debenture or other Debentures of equal amount to be issued in lieu of such Debenture or Debentures so burnt or destroyed: Provided, that the person so receiving such new Debenture or Debentures shall give security to the Treasurer to the satisfaction of the Governor in Council, to deliver up to the Treasurer to be cancelled the Debenture so certified to be burnt or destroyed if the same is thereafter found or produced, and to pay to the Treasurer for the purposes of this Act all such moneys as have been paid out of the Treasury as principal and interest on the new Debenture which may have been issued under this provision.
+9 In case proof is made on oath by one or more witness or Where Debenwitnesses before any Judge or Commissioner of the Supreme Court, tures have been or before a Justice of the Peace in any part of the British Dominions, others may be that any Debenture issued under this Act and not paid off has, by issued upon proof casualty or mischance, been burnt or otherwise destroyed, and if by that the originals such oath the amount of such Debenture is ascertained, then and in have been so burnt every such case the Governor in Council is hereby authorised, in case or destroyed. he is satisfied with such proof, to cause another Debenture or other Debentures of equal amount to be issued in lieu of such Debenture or Debentures so burnt or destroyed: Provided, that the person so receiving such new Debenture or Debentures shall give security to the Treasurer to the satisfaction of the Governor in Council, to deliver up to the Treasurer to be cancelled the Debenture so certified to be burnt or destroyed if the same is thereafter found or produced, and to pay to the Treasurer for the purposes of this Act all such moneys as have been paid out of the Treasury as principal and interest on the new Debenture which may have been issued under this provision.